 - 3. If this is the first time the camera is accessed, see Setting the Password, on page 10.
 Otherwise enter your user name and password, as set by the administrator. - 4.
+If required, click Yes to install the AXIS Media Control (AMC).
+You will need administrator rights on the computer to do this. - 5.
 The camera's Live View page is now displayed in your browser.